 Once the Democratic People's Republic of Elwynn was replaced with the government of Prince Nathaniel in 1618, the Simrani household attempted to return to Elwynn.
 Jadocus flew to Eliria and asked Prince Nathaniel personally for his permission for the return of the Simrani sisters.
 Relations between Prince Nathaniel and Prince Daniyal had, since the latter's attempts to kill Nathaniel and then hold a state funeral for him, been somewhat frosty.
 Nathaniel and Jadocus were alone in a room in the Krull Palace for almost 48 hours before Nathaniel gave in and permitted the return.
 Nathaniel's only condition was that the Simranis would not engage in anything political.

-Kaiser: Ayreon I - Ayreon II - Isa IV - Ayreon III -
+Kaiser: Ayreon I - Anandja I - Anandja II -

 Head: Noor bint Daniyal

 Shortly after the return to Elwynn, Nathaniel died.
 The household decided nonetheless to honour the condition imposed by Nathaniel.
 The new prince, Jonathan, was as naïve as his predecessor (also uncle), but received the sisters in 1620.
 Following the establishment of a friendship between the sisters, particularly Noor, and Jonathan, the Simrani estate (which had been appropropriated by the State during the Vigeland era) was restored.
 The sisters had now more means, and Noor used her share to invest in the post-communist booming Elwynnese market.